Bou Meng: Joining the revolution

-On March 18, 1970 Prince Sihanouk was dethroned by a Coup d'état and Lon Nol took power over Cambodia.
+On 18 March 1970 Prince Sihanouk was dethroned by a coup d'état and Lon Nol took power over Cambodia.
 Cities and urban areas were controlled by the Khmer Republic dominated by Lon Nol, while the remaining areas were under the control of the Khmer Rouge.

-Shortly thereafter, an old friend of Bou Meng whose name was Nai and a man whose name was Chhon asked him to join the revolution/CPK.
+Shortly thereafter, an old friend of Bou Meng whose name was Nai and a man whose name was Chhon asked him to join the Khmer Rouge revolution.
 Nai explained that it was about liberating both the country and Prince Sihanouk.
 Bou Meng was still unsure about what to do, but one day he heard on the radio Prince Sihanouk speaking from Beijing and appealing to the people to join the revolution.
 After hearing this, Bou Meng no longer hesitated to join the revolution and, in June 1971, he left his village with his wife and went to the jungle in order to help the revolutionaries.
 Bou Meng joined the revolution mainly because he wanted Prince Sihanouk to return to power.

-On April 17, 1975 the Khmer Rouge successfully managed to take control of Phnom Penh and the whole country, and everybody celebrated inside the compound where Bou Meng was working.
-Short thereafter, they were told to travel to Phnom Penh and, on their way, they saw many city dwellers heading towards the opposite direction.
-Many were sad and some children were crying because they couldn't find their parents.
+On 17 April 1975 the Khmer Rouge successfully managed to take control of Phnom Penh and the whole country, and everybody celebrated inside the compound where Bou Meng was working.
+Shortly thereafter, they were told to travel to Phnom Penh and, on their way, they saw many city dwellers heading towards the opposite direction.
+Many were sad and some children were crying because they could not find their parents.
 Bou Meng "felt strange about these scenes" and since then he started to realize that he had been cheated by the revolution.